rajeshjhumpa/unmap-datastores/README.md

-#startazurevm
+#restartazurevm

-Script to Start Azure VM in any of the listed subscriptions
+Script to Restart Azure VM in any of the listed subscriptions